Also known as: pike hold, wall pike, elevated pike, inverted v hold, pike wall hold

 How to Do Elevated Pike Hold Against Wall

-- Walk feet up: Slowly walk your feet up the wall while walking your hands slightly toward the wall until your hips lift and your body forms an inverted V.
+- Walk feet up: Slowly walk your feet up the wall while moving your hands slightly forward until your body forms an inverted V and your back contacts the wall.

 Muscle Groups